LLNL/axom/src/docs/sphinx/dev_guide/coding_guidelines.rst

 4.1 Namespaces
 ---------------------------------------------------------

-4.1.1 All RAJA code **must** be included in the RAJA namespace.
+4.1.1 All Toolkit code **must** be included in the project namespace 'asctoolkit'.

+.. note :: Change this when we change the project namespace.

-4.1.2 When appropriate, RAJA code should be included in a nested namespace with the RAJA namespace.
+4.1.2 When appropriate, code should be included in a nested namespace with the project namespace.

 4.1.3 The 'using directive' **must not** be used in any header file.